Image: IRBC Photo Final Dec 2018

 Intensive, two-year partnerships with Blandin Foundation to advance local broadband initiatives.

-Each BBC has the opportunity apply to Blandin Foundation for matching grants (around $75,000) for locally developed projects that advance community identified technology goals over the two-year project period.
+Each BBC has the opportunity apply to Blandin Foundation for a $75,000 matching grant for locally developed projects that advance community identified technology goals over the two-year project period.

 The Blandin Broadband Communities Program builds on the success of the Demonstration Community component of the Minnesota Intelligent Rural Communities (MIRC) program, which was funded by federal grant dollars and administered by the foundation.